 Output Color Space:Rec.
 709 Output Tone Map: Medium Contrast Highlight Roll-Off: Medium

-These Output Transforms convert the RED WideGamutRGB/Log3G10 image into a Rec .709 image that will be easier to work with and will appear correct to your eyes.
+These Output Transforms convert the RED WideGamutRGB/Log3G10 image into a Rec .709 image for onset viewing and will appear correct to your eyes.

 The output summary should appear as above.
-This is to confirm that the camera will not be recording a R3D file, but an Avid DNxHD/HR SQ file in Rec.
-709.
+This is to confirm that the camera will not be recording a R3D file, but an Apple ProRes444 file in RWG/Log3G10.